 - The investor and his family can freely reside, work, study, have business in Cyprus, any of the EU-member states as well as in Switzerland, Liechtenstein, Norway and Iceland.

-- Travel visa-free to 119 countries and with visa-on-arrival in 36 countries.
+- Travel visa-free to more than 115 countries and with visa-on-arrival in more than 30 countries.

 - Dual-citizenship is permitted.
 The investor may retain the citizenship of his/her country of origin.